dodonas/afeka/README.md

 All the data seem to be perfectly aligned.
 Now, let’s discover the data.
 We can use the describe method – if we use this method we will get only the descriptive statistics of the numerical features.
-Since all the data in our data set is int64 (numerical) it will perfectly work
+Since all the data in our data set is int64 (numeric) it will work perfectly
 ```
 raw_data.describe(include='all')
 ```